 International Women’s Day is next week and we are thrilled to invite you to an exclusive art exhibit “The Grandmothers” created by local artist, Veronica Funk.

-Bring your grandmothers, mothers, sisters, caregivers, leaders and change makers and join us in honouring all of the incredible women in our lives!
+Bring your grandmothers, mothers, sisters, caregivers, leaders, and change-makers, and join us in honoring all of the incredible women in our lives!

 This event is free to the public. | Please RSVP by March 7th, 2023 via email: rsvp@tricolivingwell.com